xjjy88888/3D_reconstruction-3D_visualization/README.md

-# Cellular-Segmentation
-Cellular Segmentation for 3D reconstruction of tomographic images using FFN by Google.
+This repo is used to do cellular segmentation for 3D reconstruction of tomographic images using FFN by Google.
+Meanwhile, u can make a 3D visualization in your own browser based on WebGL.
+Thanks to google for the code, i put the reference link at bottom.

+# Part1: Cellular-Segmentation

-# Flood-Filling Networks
+## Flood-Filling Networks

 Flood-Filling Networks (FFNs) are a class of neural networks designed for instance segmentation of complex and large shapes, particularly in volume